 Bottom Line: If you have an existing credit card balance that is damaging your finances with an exorbitant interest rate, taking advantage of the 21 months worth of 0% APR the Citi Simplicity Card offers on balance transfers could be a real game changer for your payoff plan.

-However, you must first do the math to see if the transfer is worth paying up to a 5% transfer fee on the balance.
-Based the exercise we did earlier in the article, there’s a good chance this card works out in your favor if you pay near or more than the national average in APR.
+However, you must first do the math to see if the transfer is worth paying that 5% transfer fee on the balance.
+Based on the exercise we did earlier in the article, there’s a good chance this card works out in your favor if you pay near or more than the national average in APR.

 Do you have experience with the Citi Simplicity Card?
-Let us know how you like it in the comments below!
+Let us know how you like it in the Clark.com community!